 In an emergency, how will my family contact me?

-In Buncombe County, your family can call the Clerk of Superior Court’s office at 828-259-6407.
+In Buncombe County, your family can contact the Clerk of Superior Court’s office online.
+Or you can call 828-259-6407.
 The staff will make sure that you will get the message.

 How will I know what to do as a juror?